yanbinc2/ME_alg/README.md

    Function: generate three CNN predicted results, "original", "combinational" and "removal" in MATLAB format for the evaluation of four scores.

    Inputs: following files specified by the path are the input data.
-The files presented here are provided as examples for instructional guidance.
-The User can input their own data based on their specific applications.
+The input files presented here are provided as examples for instructional guidance.
+The User can input their own input data based on their applications.

-       PATH1='./Data/NCT_VGG16_K200_seedinds_version2_valid.txt'  -->  This is the seed regions given by the phase 2.
+       PATH1='./Data/NCT_VGG16_K200_seedinds_version2_valid.txt'  -->  the seed regions ("seedinds") given by the phase 2.

-       PATH2='./Data/NCT_VGG16_K200_bilabels_version2.txt'  --> This is the data file to indicate which labels are effective given by phase 2.
+       PATH2='./Data/NCT_VGG16_K200_bilabels_version2.txt'  --> the data file to indicate which labels ("bilabels") are effective given by phase 2.

-       PATH3='./Data/VGG16_CRC_100K_tSNE_Spec.csv'  --> This is the data file to specify the region index.
+       PATH3='./Data/VGG16_CRC_100K_tSNE_Spec.csv'  --> the data file to specify the entire region indices.

-       PATH4='./Data/NCT_VGG16_K200_neighborregions_version2_valid.txt'  --> This is the data file to specify the neighboring regions of seed regions.
+       PATH4='./Data/NCT_VGG16_K200_neighborregions_version2_valid.txt'  --> to specify the neighboring regions of seed regions.

-       PATH5='./Data/20230106_NCT_Vgg16_test_label.pickle'  --> This is the embedded data.
+       PATH5='./Data/20230106_NCT_Vgg16_test_label.pickle'  --> the embedded data.

+       TRIALS: the number of trials for the CNN.
+Usually, set to 1.

+       timestr: the prompt for the output file.

-    Outputs: output three CNN predicted files for the four scores evaluation.
-They are "results_of_original.mat" "results_of_combination.mat", and "results_of_removal.mat".
+    Outputs: output three CNN predicted files for the four scores evaluation, as follows:

+       results_of_original.mat  --> the predicted results of original CNN.

+       results_of_combination.mat  --> the predicted results of combinatorial CNN.

+       results_of_removal.mat  --> the predicted results of removal CNN.

 3. "phase4_merge_seedregions_package.m"